Netplan frequently asked questions

 To deconfigure an interface, remove the configuration for the device from the netplan .yaml file and run sudo netplan apply.

-If the interface is not configured in a .yaml file in /etc/netplan, it will not be configured at boot.
-To remove addresses manually, a user can run ip address del <address> dev <interface>.
+If the interface is not configured in a .yaml file in the /etc/netplan directory, it is not configured at boot.
+To remove an interface manually at runtime, run ip link del dev <interface>.

 Use pre-up, post-up, etc. hook scripts